 Resources for Teaching Assistants

-Director of Instruction and Director of Undergraduate Studies (DUS) for the Neuroscience & Behavior major in the Psychology Department.
+Director of Undergraduate Studies for the Psychology major.
 Oversees TA appointments, mentors and advises the TAs, and can generally answer any TA-related question.

 Undergraduate Curriculum Assistant for the Psychology Department.
-Manager of curriculum-related web pages for the Psychology Department, keeper of keys and microphones, and general knower of things you might need to know.
+Manager of curriculum-related web pages for the Psychology Department.
 If she can't answer your question or get you the item you need, she'll find you someone who can.

 - Office: 406 Schermerhorn